-Houthi-aligned forces claimed Palestine 2 launches from Yemen against Israel in September and December 2024; reporting and analysis treat the weapon as a long-range ballistic missile, while the Houthi hypersonic and indigenous-manufacture claims remain disputed.
+Houthi-aligned forces claimed Palestine 2 launches from Yemen against Israel from September 2024 through at least July 2025; reporting and analysis treat the weapon as a long-range ballistic missile, while the Houthi hypersonic and indigenous-manufacture claims remain disputed.

 - Palestine-2